-Prerequisite: Successful completion of all coursework.
-Written permission of the adviser is required.
+Prerequisite: Written permission of the adviser.
 The culminating activity of the school counseling program which provides students with the opportunity to put into practice, in an actual school setting, the knowledge and skills learned in all previous courses.
 GC 730 constitutes the first year of a 600-hour internship in a school setting under the supervision of a certified school counselor.
 Two hundred forty hours must be in direct service which includes individual counseling, group work, developmental classroom guidance, and consultation.
 Students must attend one hour per week of individual supervision as well as one and one-half hours per week of group supervision.
-GC 730 is intended to be a year-long internship and must be taken over two semesters.
+GC 730 is intended to be a yearlong internship and must be taken over two semesters.
 It may not be compacted into one semester.
 One final grade is given at the end of the second semester.
 A field study fee is charged.

-GC 731 Internship in School Counseling Year II (3.00 cr.)
+GC 731 Internship in School Counseling

+Year II (3.00 cr.)

-Prerequisite: Successful completion of all coursework.
-Written permission of the adviser is required.
-The culminating activity of the school counseling program which provides students with the opportunity to put into practice, in an actual school setting, the knowledge and skills learned in all previous courses.
+Prerequisite: Written permission of the adviser: The culminating activity of the school counseling program which provides students with the opportunity to put into practice, in an actual school setting, the knowledge and skills learned in all previous courses.
 GC 731 constitutes the second year of a 600-hour internship in a school setting under the supervision of a certified school counselor.
 Two hundred forty hours must be in direct service which includes individual counseling, group work, developmental classroom guidance, and consultation.
 Students must attend one hour per week of individual supervision as well as one and one-half hours per week of group supervision.
-GC 731 is intended to be a year-long internship and must be taken over two semesters.
+GC 731 is intended to be a yearlong internship and must be taken over two semesters.
 It may not be compacted into one semester.
 One final grade is given at the end of the second semester.
 A field study fee is charged.